tangshuang/tyshemo/docs/rule.md

 const SomeTuple = new Tuple([
   Number,
-  // use `ifexist` rule on the last item of tuple ifexist(String),
+  // use `ifexist` rule on the last items of tuple ifexist(String),
 ])
 ```